pepone/redhat-rpm-config/buildflags.md

 ### Frame pointers

-Frame pointers will be included by default if the `%_include_frame_pointers` macro is defined.
+Frame pointers will be included by default via the `%_include_frame_pointers` macro.
+To opt out, the best way is to undefine the macro.
+Include this in the spec file:

+    %undefine _include_frame_pointers

+Note that opting out might still result in frame pointers being included on architectures where they are part of the ABI (e.g. aarch64) depending on compiler defaults.

 ### Post-build ELF object processing